 Cut the template out and follow the instructions on each piece for cutting the fabric.
 You’ll have two full-sized fabric hearts (one for the front and back) and four smaller, half-hearts.
 You’ll also cut the batting to be a full-sized heart.

-Place two of the half hearts right sides together and pin along the straight side.Repeat with the other two half heart pieces.
+Place two half-hearts right sides together and pin along the straight line.Repeat for the other two half-hearts.

 Pin along the seam and trim off the little point at the bottom that was created when folding the two pieces together.